zowe/docs-site/docs/getting-started/zowe-architecture.md

 # Zowe architecture

-Zowe&trade; is a collection of components that together form a framework that allows Z-based functionality to be accessible across an organization.
-This includes exposing Z-based components such as z/OSMF as REST APIs.
+Zowe&trade; is a collection of components that together form a framework that makes Z-based functionality accessible across an organization.
+Zowe functionality includes exposing Z-based components, such as z/OSMF, as REST APIs.
 The Zowe framework provides an environment where other components can be included and exposed to a broader non-Z based audience.

-The following diagram depicts the high-level Zowe architecture.
+The following diagram illustrates the high-level Zowe architecture.

 ![Zowe Architecture Diagram](../images/common/zowe-architecture.png)